 Areas of counselling I deal with

-Please ring to discuss sliding scale availability for Key Workers!
+Please ring to discuss sliding scale availability for Key Workers and NHS.

 I do not ask clients to stop self-harming (vomiting, cutting, binging) whilst they are in treatment with me.